 Parts may contain references to other parts in the package and to resources outside of the package.
 These references are represented inside the referring part in ways that are specific to the media type of the part; that is, in arbitrary markup or an application-defined encoding.
 This effectively hides the links between parts from consumers that do not understand the media types of the parts containing such references.

-The package introduces a higher-level mechanism to describe references from parts to other parts or external resources, namely, relationships.
+The package model introduces a higher-level mechanism to describe references from parts to other parts or external resources, namely, relationships.
 Relationships represent connections from a source part to a target part or target resource.
 Relationships make the connection directly discoverable without looking at the part contents, so they are independent of content-specific schemas and are quick to resolve.

-Relationships have a second important function: providing additional information about parts without modifying their content.
+Relationships have a second important function: to provide additional information about parts without modifying their content.
 [Note: Some scenarios require information to be attached to an existing part without modifying that part, for example, because the part is encrypted and cannot be decrypted, or because it is digitally signed and changing it would invalidate the signature. end note]

 Relationships may have identifiers.
 Source parts may specify these identifiers at certain locations as references to relationships, but are not required to do so.

 Relationships have absolute URIs as types.
 They specify roles of relationships.

+Perhaps: Relationships are categorized via types that identify roles for relationships.
+The types are expressed using absolute URIs [or IRIs].
+[Examples might be useful] Apart from the relationship types defined in Annex E of this standard, relationship types are implementation-dependent.

 Relationships are represented in XML in a Relationships part.
-Each part in the package that is the source of one or more relationships can have an associated Relationships part.
+Each part in the package that is the source of one or more relationships has an associated Relationships part.
 This part holds the list of relationships for the source part.
-For more information on the Relationships namespace and relationship types, see Annex E.
+For more information on the Relationships namespace and relationship types specified in this part of this standard, see Annex E.

 Relationships Part